Marine Dress Blues: A Complete Guide to the USMC Uniform

 That powerful symbol on the trousers is the famous "blood stripe."
 Tradition holds that the scarlet stripe honors the memory of the Marine officers and non-commissioned officers (NCOs) who sustained heavy casualties during the Battle of Chapultepec in 1847.
 It serves as a permanent reminder of the high price of leadership on the battlefield.

-Because of this deeply respected tradition, the blood stripe is not worn by all Marines.
-It is reserved specifically for those who hold leadership positions: Corporals, Sergeants, and all officer ranks in USMC officer uniforms.
-A non-commissioned officer is an enlisted Marine who has been entrusted with the responsibility of leading and mentoring their fellow Marines, a role that is central to the Corps' success.
+Because of this respected tradition, the blood stripe is not worn by every Marine.
+It is reserved for those who hold leadership positions: Corporals, Sergeants, and all officer ranks.
+A non-commissioned officer is an enlisted Marine entrusted with leading and mentoring fellow Marines, a role central to the Corps' success, which is why the scarlet stripe appears only once a Marine reaches the rank of Corporal.

 So, while every Marine wears the uniform with pride, that scarlet stripe is an immediate and powerful mark of a leader.
 It is one of the clearest visual distinctions you can spot, but it's not the only one that differentiates an officer's uniform from an enlisted Marine's.